ChristianBirchler/ticket-tagger-analysis/README.md

 In this project we perform an empirical investigation of machine learning prediction strategies for issue types classification on GitHub.
 First, the data is extended with the data set from the pandas repository.
 Then various preprocessing strategies (like stemming and stopword removal) are used on the pandas data set in order to explore the possibilities of Ticket Tagger.
-And finally all preprocessed and unpreprocessed data sets are also evaluated in the WEKA and MEKA GUI, such that the results from the Ticket Tagger software can be referenced and compared to the results of similar software.
-All results represent the evaluatlion metrics of a 10-Fold cross validation.
+And finally all preprocessed and unpreprocessed data sets are also evaluated in the [WEKA](https://www.cs.waikato.ac.nz/ml/weka/) and [MEKA](https://waikato.github.io/meka/) GUI, such that the results from the Ticket Tagger software can be referenced and compared to the results of similar software.
+All results represent the evaluatlion metrics of a 10-Fold [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 More specifically, the F-Score is the main metric that is compared in this project.

 RQ1: To what extent can we increase Performance?